lumapps/lumapps-extensions-templates/docs/widget_extensions/index.md

 }
 ```

-In the Playground the SDK will use the language set on the `Quick actions` pane to let you test your widget in different languages.
+In the playground the SDK will use the language set on the `Quick actions` pane to let you test your widget in different languages.